Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector provides extensive support for mapping Kafka topics to Lightstreamer items.

 As anticipated in the [_Installation_](#start) section, Lightstreamer Kafka Connector provides support for mapping Kafka topics to Lightstreamer items.
-This way, Kafka events treams

-To extend the availability of Kafka events streams to a potentially huge amount of devices connected to Lighstreamer, Kafka Connector allows great flexibility in routing and manipulation strategies.
+To extend the availability of Kafka events streams to a potentially huge amount of devices connected to Lighstreamer, Kafka Connector allows great flexibility in routing and mapping strategies.

 A Kafka record can be analyzed in all its aspects to extract the information that can be:
 - routed to the designated Lightstreamer Items